dnagir/pakunok/README.md

 $("#commit").append(html)
 ```

-Yes, it uses one global variable `Templates` to add all the functions to.
+*NOTE*: [HAML-JS](https://github.com/creationix/haml-js) is a little bit different from the original HAML for Ruby.

 In case _pakunok_ could magically provide a good name for your template function, you can access it as `Templates['what ever it is!']`.
 The name of the template function is derrived from the file name.
-Here are simple example of mapping:
+Some examples for you:

 ```
   file                      => file